 THE SPORT OF KINGS

-It's not widely known that Polo is an ancient sport that dates back as far as the 5th Century BC, and some experts have suggested it started even earlier
+Polo is an ancient sport dating as far back as the 5th Century BC, although some experts suggest it started even earlier

 There are two key seasons in polo; grass and arena.
 The grass season runs from April to September, and the arena polo season runs from October to February.